-A visit to the Chicago Board of Trade is a must, especially in conjunction with our Architecture of Money and Power Financial District Walking Tour for private groups.
+A visit to the Chicago Board of Trade is a must, especially in conjunction with our Downtown Bucket List tour for private groups.
 And little wonder that people want to visit.
 Standing like a giant at the head of the LaSalle Street canyon, the landmark tower is among the most photogenic in Chicago.
 The building is also overflowing with history and is perhaps the most recognizable example of Art Deco architecture in the city.
 Stopping by such a grand place can be overwhelming, so here are the highlights for when you visit the Chicago Board of Trade.

 The Lost Statues from the Old Board of Trade Building

 One of the most curious artworks in Chicago sits in a plaza just east of the Board of Trade.
 A pair of 12-foot-tall granite statues stare out at Jackson Boulevard.
 As we related several years ago, these statues–representing agriculture and industry–originally stood on the facade of the original Board of Trade Building, which was constructed in 1883 and torn down in 1929